LaBoulange/tezpay-extensions/README.md

 - Download the executable appropriate for your operating system and hardware from the [latest release page](https://github.com/LaBoulange/tezpay-extensions/releases/latest).
 - Move the downloaded file to the directory from which you intend to run it, typically the same location as `tezpay`.
 - If not already done at download or move time, rename it to `payouts-substitutor`.
+- Make sure it is executable by the user that runs `tezpay`.

 ### Enabling the extension